KrekoG/SpecialTalentUI/README.md

 ## Changes from the original version
 - Fixed an issue where the addon would not work with certain custom-made talents on private servers such as [Vanilla+](https://vanillaplus.org/)
-- Added the option to change between nine plans you can name per character
+- Added the option to change between twenty plans you can name per character
+- Added a reset talent plan feature (the screenshots above are outdated)

 ## Installation instructions
 1. Install the `SpecialTalent` dependency from [here](https://github.com/KrekoG/SpecialTalent/tree/main)